 - Jack Woelber - provides great feedback and support.
 He also helps reinforce the desire to build a great culture, live our core values, and provide opportunities for people.

-- Dave Crumrine – helps me to think broadly and deeply about our clients and our business.
-His ideas, feedback and passion around pursuing a better way have raised the expectations of myself and our team.
+- Dave Crumrine - helps me to think broadly and deeply about our clients and our business.
+His ideas, feedback, and passion for pursuing a better way have raised the expectations of myself and our team.

 - Doug Post - encourages me to be a better systems thinker and to constantly read and look for solutions for our teams and for our clients.